Dixie Fire: September

 The fire continued burning in the two management zones, the East Zone and West Zone.
 The eastern zone was mostly Plumas National Forest and the western zone was mostly Lassen Volcanic National Park and Lassen National Forest.
 The eastern zone extended to the escarpment south of Milford, where firefighters continued efforts to protect the town.
-By September 6, containment had reached 57%, but extreme fire activity continued and strong winds pushed the fire down off the escarpment to containment lines at the base of the slope.
+By September 6, containment had reached 57 percent, but extreme fire activity continued and strong winds pushed the fire down off the escarpment to containment lines at the base of the slope.
 By September 10, fire crews were "mopping up" heat near the fire's edge south of Milford.
 In the West Zone, winds pushed the fire to the northeast, threatening the communities of Hat Creek and Old Station.
 Old Station was put under an evacuation order on September 8, and by the 10th, the fire had jumped containment lines and crossed Highway 44.
-Fire crews began using Union Pacific Railroad’s fire train, which can deliver 30,000 gallons of water per load to fill water tenders.
+Fire crews began using Union Pacific Railroad's fire train, which can deliver 30,000 gallons of water per load to fill water tenders.
 On September 9 the weather became more favorable, especially in the West Zone, with calm winds, overnight temperatures down into the 30s, up to a quarter-inch of rain, and rising humidity resulting in minimal fire activity.
 Favorable conditions were expected to continue throughout the week.
-As of September 13, the few remaining areas of persistent heat and flames were all within the interior of the burned area, and containment had increased to 86% by September 16.
-By September 18, the fire was 88% contained; firefighters reinforced containment lines and monitored/patrolled the fire for hot spots within the fire lines in advance of a red flag warning.
+As of September 13, the few remaining areas of persistent heat and flames were all within the interior of the burned area, and containment had increased to 86 percent by September 16.
+By September 18, the fire was 88 percent contained; firefighters reinforced containment lines and monitored/patrolled the fire for hot spots within the fire lines in advance of a red flag warning.
 Rain and work by firefighters on September 19 kept fire activity within the existing perimeter, and the increase in reported acreage on that date reflected area burned within that perimeter.
-On September 22, containment reached 95% and firefighters successfully completed containment around the last portion of uncontained fire in the Devil's Punchbowl area of the East Zone.
-On October 1, Devil's Punchbowl was devoid of heat based on infrared data and InciWeb indicated a 94% overall containment for the Dixie Fire (East and West Zone).
+On September 22, containment reached 95 percent and firefighters successfully completed containment around the last portion of uncontained fire in the Devil's Punchbowl area of the East Zone.
+On October 1, Devil's Punchbowl was devoid of heat based on infrared data and InciWeb indicated a 94 percent overall containment for the Dixie Fire (East and West Zone).The Dixie Fire resulted in the most expensive wildfire suppression effort in United States history, in part due to a reliance on contracted and higher-paid local and private firefighters.
+The final cost of containing the Dixie Fire came to $637.4 million, split between multiple agencies such as CAL FIRE and the U.S. Forest Service.